mathieumoli/VICCPROJECT/notes.md

 We chose to sort the hosts by mips values, in increasing order.
 By doing that, the allocations will start in hosts with the less Mips, meaning that we are going to minimize the average resource used per host and so the energy fees.
+The main thing to do for this algorithm was the sort, which is an algorithm we already saw during our scolarity so we didn't have much problem to implement it.

-The result for this algorithm in a simulation on all days is:
+The results for this algorithm in a simulation on all days are:
 * Incomes:    12398,59€
 * Penalties:  1413,50€
 * Energy:     2604,30€